adittyashrivastava/treetyassignment/README.md

 ```bash
 python manage.py migrate
 ```
-6. After this, we migrate raw data from sp500_companies.csv (located at BASE_DIR/companies/scripts) to out database using the following series of commands -
+6. After this, we migrate raw data from sp500_companies.csv (located at BASE_DIR/companies/scripts) to our database using the following series of commands -

 ```bash
 python manage.py shell